Updated February 23, 2020 -

 Just go to the YouTube search bar and enter in2one community church or click on the following link

-Find a warm and welcoming online church community.
-Say hello in our chat feed and let your Church Online hosts know that you are there!
+Find a warm and welcoming in-person and online church community.
+If you are joining us online say hello in our chat feed and let your Church Online hosts know that you are there!

-We looking forward to learning, growing, and supporting one another through this online format, until we can meet in person again!
+We looking forward to learning, growing, and supporting one another!

 There are 3 easy steps that will help us to get ready for in-person church gatherings.